Rate Limiter

 php start.php restart

-Sometimes developers want to directly call the rate limiter from the code, as shown in the code below
+Sometimes developers want to call the rate limiter directly in code, see the following example:

 <?php